 When should I dissolve my LLC and how do you properly do so?

 Dissolving your business is governed by your operating agreement or Louisiana law.
 Either way, there are specific rules for dissolving your business.
-If not dissolved properly, you or your fellow members could be liable.1
+If not dissolved properly, you or your fellow members could be liable.
+In Louisiana, claims for breach of contract are open for 10 years, thus if you business shuts down without properly terminating the agreement and if the business is not dissolved properly, personal liability may be an issue

 The Dissolution Process